WAT-ai/compute/README.md

-# compute
+# Compute
-A repo for documentation around using compute.
+A repo for documentation related to compute.